 Most BFR straps apply pressure by simply tightening around the limb.
 You pull tighter to create more pressure.

 Some BFR cuffs use air to inflate a cuff around the limb.
-You pump in more air to the cuff to create more pressure.
+You pump more air into the cuff to create more pressure.

 While these two mechanisms may seem similar, I actually think this is one of the most important factors in choosing BFR devices.